top of page

 This misconception assumes that panic attacks come directly from outside stress or inner concerns.

-So, they only happen to people with many problems in their lives, such as relationship issues or health concerns, or to those with anxiety, low self-confidence, or poor coping skills.
+So, they only happen to people with many problems in their lives, such as relationship issues or health concerns, or those with anxiety, low self-confidence, or poor coping skills.

 Experiencing panic attacks doesn't mean you're weak or can't handle stress or anxiety.
-They are a sign of sensitivity and vulnerability to fear and arousal, which can come from many factors that are beyond your control.
+They are a sign of sensitivity and vulnerability to fear and arousal, which can come from many factors beyond your control.

 Myth 5: Panic attacks are always triggered by something specific or obvious.